 - Between 7 to 10 months of age – Known as the eight-month sleep regression

 I know this sounds like your baby will be constantly going through a sleep regression.
-But don’t worry, not all children experience a full sleep regression when they go through these stages.
+But not all children experience a full sleep regression when they go through these stages.

-What’s important to know is that sleep regressions generally coincide with a cognitive or developmental milestone achievement, and they can last anywhere from two to six weeks.
+Sleep regressions generally coincide with cognitive or developmental milestones, and they can last anywhere from two to six weeks.

 Generally, the length of time your baby will experience a sleep regression can depend on multiple factors, such as: